-The city continued to focus housing activities in specific urban neighborhoods having predominantly low and moderate income population and high minority concentrations, areas that have traditionally been underserved.
-Designated revitalization areas are located near downtown Salisbury where minority concentration is higher compared to outlying parts of the city.
+The city continued to focus housing activities in specific urban neighborhoods having predominantly low income population and high minority concentrations, areas that have traditionally been underserved (areas shown in the map on p.3).
+This year, three (3) units were constructed or rehabilitated in selected revitalization areas while two (2) units were improved to benefit low-moderate income homeowners in other parts of the city.
+Activities by project type and location are shown in Table 20.

-Relationship of Activities to Designated Revitalization Areas
+Table 20 Relationship of Activities to Selected Neighborhoods

 Project Type West End Park Avenue East End Jersey City Other Areas

-Owner-Occupied Rehab 2
+Owner-Occupied Rehab 1

-Emergency Rehab 1
+Emergency Rehab 2

-Rehab Projects for Resale
+Rehab Projects for Resale 1

-Property Acquisition 1 1 1
+Property Acquisition

-Property Development 1
+Property Development

-New Construction 1 1
+New Construction 1

 Non-Housing Improvements 1

-TOTAL 7 2 1
+TOTAL 2 0 1 1 2